 Companion planting for your rose garden

-, "because aphids and snails hate it, and it has anti-fungal properties."
+Michael Courtney/ShutterstockGarden blogger and author Dianne Venetta has another solution for anti-sprayers: "Garlic is a wonderful form of organic pest control," she tells Reader's Digest, "because aphids and snails hate it, and it has anti-fungal properties."
 She suggests planting garlic in autumn so that it will be ready in May or June.
 "It's a small thing, but it could make a huge difference for a thriving rose garden," she says.
-Find out more surprising benefits of garlic
+Find out more surprising benefits of garlic.

 Deadhead your rose garden during the blooming season